apache/tvm-rfcs/rfcs/0012-pipeline-executor.md

     get_output
     get_output

-get_output can be called before set_input/run, and it may return a empy array that means no output ready or a valid output.
+`get_output` can be called anytime, and it will return an empty array if no output is ready.

 following is one example